Up to 100,000 Air NZ passengers could have bookings cancelled

 The airline will operate with 1.5 per cent fewer seats than originally planned.

-Chief executive Greg Foran said it means around 100,000 ticket holders out of 11 million bookings could have their flight cancelled.
+Chief executive Greg Foran told Newshub around 100,000 ticket holders out of 11 million bookings could have their flight cancelled.

 Both Air New Zealand's domestic and international schedule will operate at 90% of the pre-pandemic capacity for the next six months.